West Ham United 1-0 Tottenham Hotspur

 Foul by Dele Alli (Tottenham Hotspur).

+Cheikhou Kouyaté (West Ham United) wins a free kick in the defensive half.

-Diafra Sakho (West Ham United) wins a free kick on the right wing.
+Mark Noble (West Ham United) wins a free kick in the defensive half.

 Attempt blocked.
-Dimitri Payet (West Ham United) right footed shot from outside the box is blocked.
-Assisted by Diafra Sakho with a headed pass.
+Toby Alderweireld (Tottenham Hotspur) header from the left side of the six yard box is blocked.
+Assisted by Christian Eriksen with a cross.

 Corner, Tottenham Hotspur.
 Conceded by Aaron Cresswell.